 - Heart failure

-When dogs receive large amounts of glucocorticoid for long periods of time their body responds by shutting down its own natural production.
+When dogs receive large amounts of glucocorticoid for long periods of time their body responds by shutting down its own natural production, due to a process known as negative feedback.
 If this happens the adrenal glands will atrophy and the dog’s body will then struggle to produce hormones even after you stop treatment.
 This is why it’s best to use an every-other-day dosing schedule whenever possible.

 Here are some important reminders to help keep your dog safe: